 Returning to that marathon analogy, I do feel as though I have been training for quite a while now ~ my whole life if I’m honest! ~ to write this book.
 I’ve done all that hard work of running 20 miles a day, and now need to simply show up for the race, and finish it.

 I can do this!

-1) Find ways to make it fun again.
+1. Find ways to make it fun again.
 I am going to come up with ways to reward myself for a “job well done” as I continue to make progress.
-These could include a beach day, blowing bubbles, time with friends, a new dress.
+These could include a beach day, blowing bubbles, time with friends, and a new dress.
 I’ll be creative!

-4) Remember that your job is to show up to the page, and then call upon inspiration to do its work as well.
+4. Remember that your job is to show up on the page, and then call upon inspiration to do its work as well.
 Watch the Elizabeth Gilbert video for more on this fun concept.
-She reminds us that the artist’s job is to “show up” and do the work, and that the results are part perspiration and part inspiration.
+She reminds us that the artist’s job is to “show up” and do the work and that the results are part perspiration and part inspiration.
 When we relinquish needing to take total ownership of our own “genius,” and trust in the mysterious intuitive process of inspiration, it’s amazing what we can create.

-OK, I’m off and running… Time to complete this first marathon!
-Let’s get it done!
+Time to complete this first marathon!
+Let’s get it done.

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project or watch her TEDx speech on YouTube.

 Note: Articles by Lisa may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.